GameServerManagers/LinuxGSM-Docs/Details.md

-Details allows you to access useful information about the game server.
+The Details command allows you to access useful information about the game server.

 # Commands
 Standard: `./gameserver details`